pratyaksh123/one-click-sgpa/README.md

 Feel free to contribute

 # update
-Added a video tutorial /
+Added a video tutorial \
-Bug fixes
+Bug fixes  \
+### Warning
+#### Crack.exe is only for testing purposes , don't use it without the permission of the target user, doing so is strictly probhited
+Added Crack.exe ,which expolites a Vulnerability in the password of the ldap-id of any user and cracks the password and display's their SGPA.
+It requires user to enter the target person's LDAP-ID and Roll no.